 The diameter of the same sample plants at the base was measured with the help of a vernier caliper at 15, 30, 45, and 60 days after transplanting.

 2.2.3.
-Plant yield
+Yield per plant

 The fresh weight of harvested fruits was weighed using an electric balance.